 Windows or Mac Mobile Device alerts Occurrences of investigation-based alerts.
-Errors Exchange ActiveSync synchronization Synchronization of the mobile device with the Applications not responding or crashing, bluescreens and hard resets.
+Exchange ActiveSync synchronization Synchronization of the Errors mobile device with the Applications not responding or crashing, system crashes (Windows bluescreens or macOS kernel panics) and hard resets.
 Exchange server.
 Warnings Notifications of high cpu load, high memory usage, or a big number input and output operations or page faults.
 Interaction Times when the user was active on that device (with the keyboard or the mouse), in addition to system boots and user logons.